aaronparker/aaronparker.github.io/_posts/2013-03-24-retrieving-a-vms-uuid-from-vsphere.md

   - PowerShell
   - vSphere
 ---
-While working on a PowerShell script to drive OS deployment through MDT, I&#8217;ve needed to obtain the UUID from a target virtual machine.
-Unfortunately this isn&#8217;t just a property of the VM that you get through [Get-VM](http://www.vmware.com/support/developer/PowerCLI/PowerCLI41U1/html/Get-VM.html).
-Instead you&#8217;ll need jump through a few hoops to retrieve the right UUID.
+While working on a PowerShell script to drive OS deployment through MDT, I've needed to obtain the UUID from a target virtual machine.
+Unfortunately this isn't just a property of the VM that you get through [Get-VM](http://www.vmware.com/support/developer/PowerCLI/PowerCLI41U1/html/Get-VM.html).
+Instead you'll need jump through a few hoops to retrieve the right UUID.

-I&#8217;ve haven&#8217;t had to re-invent the wheel on this one, as I&#8217;ve taken some tips from this [VMware Community thread](http://communities.vmware.com/thread/239735) and [a blog post by Ken Smith](http://www.keithsmithonline.com/2013/02/powershell-show-vmware-vm-UUID.html).
+I've haven't had to re-invent the wheel on this one, as I've taken some tips from this [VMware Community thread](http://communities.vmware.com/thread/239735) and [a blog post by Ken Smith](http://www.keithsmithonline.com/2013/02/powershell-show-vmware-vm-UUID.html).
 I have simplified things a little by writing a function that you can use to return the UUID as a string from a virtual machine object (gathered from Get-VM) to the function.

-To use the function, first ensure that [PowerCLI](http://communities.vmware.com/community/vmtn/server/vsphere/automationtools/powercli) is installed and that you&#8217;ve connected to a host or vCenter, so that a target VM can be returned and then passed to the function.
+To use the function, first ensure that [PowerCLI](http://communities.vmware.com/community/vmtn/server/vsphere/automationtools/powercli) is installed and that you've connected to a host or vCenter, so that a target VM can be returned and then passed to the function.

 For example, I could use the following command to retrieve the UUID from a target VM: